We need a new definition of corporate climate leadership

 Some of humanity’s most foundational learnings have been taught to us by our planet.
 Earth’s natural systems demonstrate everything from how to thrive in times of disruption to how to appropriately social distance.
 And so too has it has provided us with clues as to how humans might adequately respond to the climate crisis.
-When waters come gushing over a levee, we can a power that can disrupt anything that tries to contain it.
+When waters come gushing over a levee, they have a power that can flood or disrupt anything that tries to contain them.
 Trying to put parameters or constraints around the climate crisis is like trying to hold back the deluge with our hands.
 We’ve got to meet Earth’s expansiveness with an expansiveness of our own.

 The structures that we’ve built to try to define how we respond to the crisis and who has a say in it are being flooded with new and diverse voices—and are leading to a much more expansive vision for what’s possible.
 Youth climate activists have injected the movement with new life, no longer constrained by the orthodoxy that only grown-ups should have a say.
 So has the environmental justice movement, the calls for a feminist climate renaissance, and the journalists that have left the fold of traditional media to do their own reporting when old models of coverage proved insufficient.